-BRCA Gene Mutation Fallopian Tube Removal Option – Prophylactic Salpingectomy with Delayed Oophorectomy (PSDO)
+BRCA Gene Mutation: Decreasing Ovarian Cancer Risk with Fallopian Tube Removal – Prophylactic Salpingectomy with Delayed Oophorectomy (PSDO)

 Breast Cancer Diagnosis and BRCA Testing

 After my 2009 diagnosis of breast cancer, I took the BRCA test.
-BRCA is a gene mutation that increases ones risk of breast and ovarian cancers.
-I tested positive for BRCA1 187 del AG which results in a stop codon at amnio acid 39 of the BRCA1 protein.
+BRCA is a gene mutation that increases one’s risk of breast and ovarian cancers.
+Not surprisingly, I tested positive for BRCA1 187 del AG which results in a stop codon at amino acid 39 of the BRCA1 protein.
 In other words, my risk of getting breast cancer or ovarian cancer is a lot higher than the general population.

 Since I have already had a bilateral mastectomy and chemotherapy for breast cancer, there is not much more I can do to reduce my risk of breast cancer.
-Now, I need to focus on reducing my risk of ovarian cancer.
+The next step is to focus on reducing my risk of ovarian cancer.